"if we save one life, we save an entire universe."

 avengers (2012) #34

-- this'll be very confusing if you didn't read the previous issues in the run beforehand.
+- will probably be confusing if you didn't read the previous issues in the run beforehand.

 infinity wars (2018) #1